brandonxiang/geojson-python-utils/README.md

 ###Geometry within Radius
-valid whether point or linestring or polygon is inside a radius around a center
+To valid whether point or linestring or polygon is inside a radius around a center

 ```
 ```

 ###Area
-calculate the area of polygon
+To calculate the area of polygon

 ```
  from geojson_utils import area